quicwg/base-drafts/draft-ietf-quic-transport.md

 The QUIC packet size includes the QUIC header and integrity check, but not the UDP or IP header.

-Clients MUST ensure that the first Initial packet it sends is sent in a UDP datagram that is at least 1200 octets.
+Clients MUST ensure that the first Initial packet they sends is sent in a UDP datagram that is at least 1200 octets.
 Padding the Initial packet or including a 0-RTT packet in the same datagram are ways to meet this requirement.
 Sending a UDP datagram of this size ensures that the network path supports a reasonable